MarcoAndrello/SCP-genomewide-genetic-diversity-Diplodus-Mullus/README.md

 This script analyses the results of the prioritization problems.
 It calculates:

- - Jaccard distances between solutions and their statistical significance through a permutation approach;
+ - Jaccard distances between solutions and their statistical significance through a permutation approach (Figure 2);

- - genetic space held (relative to the genetic spaces and demand points of the "gold standard" approach) for across all problems and solutions;
+ - genetic space held (relative to the genetic spaces and demand points of the "gold standard" approach) for across all problems and solutions (Figure 3);

- - total conservation cost.
+ - total conservation cost (Figure 4).

  - Maps of selection frequency for each problem (Figure S10) and for the approximate problem with the best performances, i.e. raptr_50gs (Figure 5)

-### 09 - Mapping
+### 09 - Mapping.R

 This script contains assorted codes to plot some of the maps shown in the paper, i.e.: